anty-filidor/CBD/README.md

 | :--------------------------------: | :-------------------------------: |
 | Classes distribution in train data | Classes distribution in test data |

-As we can see, the original dataset was highly imbalanced, and that sould be taken into account during implementation.
+As we can see, the original dataset was highly imbalanced, and that should be taken into account during implementation.

 ### Selection of a baseline model